Minimum Distance Summaries for Robust Neural Posterior Estimation: Theory

 \end{theorem}

-\begin{proof} See Appendix \ref{sec:robustness_proof}. \end{proof} \paragraph{Proof sketch} Our proof is composed of three parts.
-Firstly, the results of \citet{briolStatisticalInferenceGenerative2019b} show that the MDS is stable under contamination, i.e., $\mathbf{s}^*(\mathbb{Q})$ and $\mathbf{s}^*(\mathbb{Q}_\epsilon)$ are close.
-Secondly, we show that this implies the resulting likelihoods are close.
+\begin{proof} See Appendix \ref{sec:robustness_proof}. \end{proof} \paragraph{Proof Sketch} Our proof is composed of three parts.
+Firstly, the results of \citet{briolStatisticalInferenceGenerative2019b} show that the MDS is stable under contamination, i.e., $\mathbf{s}^*(\mathbb{Q})$ and $\mathbf{s}^*(\mathbb{Q}_{\epsilon, \mathbf{y}})$ are close.
+Secondly, we show this implies the resulting likelihoods (based on observing summaries) are close.
 Finally, this lets us leverage the results of \citet{sprungkLocalLipschitzStability2020a} to show that the posteriors are close in KL.

+The robustness property \eqref{eq:robustness} considers infinitessimal contamination.
+This is a variation on the \emph{Kullback Leibler posterior influence function} (see \citealp{bharti2026amortised}) which considers instead a single observation being contaminated.
+The result in Theorem \ref{thm:robustness} could likely be extended to other divergences considered in \citet{sprungkLocalLipschitzStability2020a}.
+However it would be a stronger result to establish \emph{global posterior robustness} (see \citealp{bharti2026amortised}) which requires pointwise robustness of the posterior density.